resolve109/study-aws-sa/aws-study-guide.md

   - Active-active configurations validated for mission-critical applications.

 ## Updates Made
-- Added **RDS Snapshot and Restore** information explaining the cost-effective approach for managing infrequently accessed databases
-- Added **ECS for Application Migration** detailing how it helps break monolithic applications into smaller microservices
+- Added **CloudFront DDoS Protection** details about how it helps mitigate DDoS attacks through global distribution
-- Enhanced **AWS Lambda for Processing Images** section with specific details about image processing workflows with S3
+- Enhanced **AWS Shield Advanced** section with details about DDoS protection capabilities
-- Added details about **AWS DataSync with Direct Connect** for enhanced data transfer capabilities
-- Added **S3 Object Lock** information about compliance mode for regulatory requirements
+- Added information about **Private Subnets** for securing applications that process sensitive data
-- Enhanced **FSx for Windows File Server** section with more details about Windows workload migration
+- Enhanced **VPC Endpoints** section with more details about secure access to S3 from private subnets
-- Added **AWS Control Tower** for governance features and compliance requirements
-- Expanded **NAT Gateway** section with details about fault tolerance and advantages over NAT instances
-- Enhanced **Application Load Balancer** capabilities for detecting HTTP errors and improving application availability
-- Added details about **AWS Certificate Manager** for custom domain integration with API Gateway
+- Added details about **Static Website Hosting** benefits for reducing operational overhead
+- Expanded **AWS Shield Advanced + CloudFront** as a combined solution for DDoS protection
+- Enhanced explanation of how the CloudFront CDN helps absorb attack traffic before it reaches origin servers